Island Finance Website

 Simplifying the Loan Decision Journey

-To make the decision-making process feel easy and transparent and help users feel supported, I designed this page to balance education, reassurance, and action.
+To make the decision-making process feel easy and transparent and help users feel supported, we designed this page to balance education, reassurance, and action.
 It starts by answering the first thing most users want to know: “Is this loan actually a good fit for me?” with a quick breakdown of the key benefits.

-From there, I added customer reviews to build trust.
-A simple “what you’ll need” checklist sets expectations early, reducing stress or potential abandonment later in the flow.
-The 3-step overview keeps the process approachable, and the FAQs address common concerns upfront so users don’t have to hunt for answers.
+From there, we added customer reviews to build trust.
+A simple “what you'll need” checklist sets expectations early, reducing stress or potential abandonment later in the flow.
+The 3-step overview keeps the process approachable, and the FAQs address common concerns upfront so users don't have to hunt for answers.

 Designing a Win–Win